princeAnalytics/princeAnalytics/README.md

-- Hi, I’m Prince Bhardwaj , an AI enthusiast and data scientist by profession.
+- An AI enthusiast & data scientist by profession.
-- I’m interested in Artificial Intelligence
+- Currently working on the architecture of transformer models & encoder-decoders.
-- I’m currently learning Deep Learning
+- I’m looking to collaborate on Projects on github community , stackoverflow and Hackerrank.
-- I’m looking to collaborate on Projects on github community , stackoverflow and Hackerrank
+- Will commit a lots of models in the upcoming time on object detection , recommendation system , text analysis , voice analysis and much more .
-- Reach me on my linkedin Profile provided here on git or my gmail id  - "Princebhardwaj0777@gmail.com"
+- Also here to help and contribute to new entrants in the industry , kept all the source code open with description - go check out .